delpercio/connect-4/README.md

 Dev Team: Senyce White, Chris Stranger, Steven Delpercio Cite :
-@conorbailey, a developer that gave me the idea to use a grid, rather than stressing over flex containers.
-Some of the logic in our game comes from his discription of how to complete this concept.  -Steven
+Conor Bailey, a developer that gave me the idea to use a table , rather than stressing over flex containers.
+A portion of our code is inspired by his logic for looping over tables.
+His logic also forced us to research, and understand some concepts that we have not been tought.
+Randy Cox- gave us the architecture for winning conditions and what potential functions would be necessary to make this work.
+This was a great jumping of point.
+  -Steven
 Button was made with https://www.bestcssbuttongenerator.com/  -Steven

 1. Create board layout